makmonty/cheevos-overlays/README.md

 You may want to check first the [Catalog](https://overlays.makmonty.com/catalog) in your browser to grab the URL of the overlay to want.

-You can also copy the URL from the new option "Permanent URL" available on each overlay, which will contain all the current configuration ready to be used on a Browser capture source.
+You can also copy the URL from the option "Permanent URL" available on each overlay, which will contain all the current configuration ready to be used on a Browser capture source.

 #### Available params